jplineb/BrandColorsProj/README.md

 ## Acknowledgments

--Dr.Hudson for supervising the project
+-Dr. Dane Smith for supervising the project

 -Erica Walker for providing the source material